Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023, Kingswood had a median income among taxpayers of $47,666.
-The average income stood at $53,823.
-This was lower than the national average and compared to levels of $60,817 and $83,003 across Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Kingswood would be approximately $51,889 (median) and $58,592 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Kingswood ranked modestly, between the 28th and 38th percentiles.
-The data showed that 34.1% of the population (4,195 individuals) fell within the $1,500 - $2,999 income range, mirroring the surrounding region where 30.9% occupied this bracket.
-Housing affordability pressures were severe in Kingswood, with only 78.1% of income remaining, ranking at the 21st percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Kingswood had a median income among taxpayers of $47,666 and an average income of $53,823.
+This is lower than national averages of $60,817 and $83,003 in Greater Sydney respectively.
+Based on Wage Price Index growth rate of 8.86% from financial year ended June 2023 to September 2025, estimated median income would be approximately $51,889 and average income would be around $58,592 as of September 2025.
+From the Census conducted in August 2021, household incomes in Kingswood ranked at the 34th percentile, family incomes at the 28th percentile, and personal incomes at the 38th percentile.
+Income data shows that 34.1% of Kingswood's population (4,195 individuals) had incomes within the $1,500 - $2,999 range, similar to the surrounding region where 30.9% fell into this bracket.
+Housing affordability pressures in Kingswood are severe, with only 78.1% of income remaining after housing costs, ranking at the 21st percentile nationally.

 Frequently Asked Questions - Income